dgibbs64/ansible-role-first_contact/README.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

-If `first_contact_bypass_host_identity_check` is _true_ the below message will automatically be resolved.
+If `first_contact_ssh_bypass_host_identity_check` is _true_ the below message will automatically be resolved.
 This is useful if your VPS is being rebuilt regularly.
 However you will no longer be protected by this ssh feature when running this role.

 ```bash
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@